xibahbah/What-Makes-a-Recipe-Great-Analyzing-Factors-Behind-High-Recipe-Ratings/README.md

 - `minutes`
 - `n_ingredients`

-A linear regression model was trained using a single sklearn pipeline.
-The baseline model establishes a performance benchmark but shows limited predictive power.
+A linear regression model implemented in a single sklearn pipeline establishes a reference performance level but shows limited predictive power.

 ---

 ## Final Model

 The final model improves upon the baseline by:
-- Log-transforming cooking time
+- Log-transforming cooking time.
-- Engineering ingredient-count bins
+- Engineering ingredient-count bins.
-- Tuning hyperparameters using cross-validation
+- Tuning hyperparameters using cross-validation.

-The final model demonstrates improved RMSE relative to the baseline, indicating that feature engineering meaningfully improves predictive performance.
+These changes lead to improved RMSE and better reflect the data-generating process.

 ---

 ## Fairness Analysis

-A fairness analysis was conducted by comparing model performance across groups defined by recipe complexity.
-A permutation test found no statistically significant performance disparity between groups, suggesting the model behaves fairly with respect to this attribute.
+Model performance was compared across groups defined by recipe complexity using RMSE.
+A permutation test found no statistically significant difference in performance, suggesting the model behaves fairly with respect to this attribute.

 ---

 ## Conclusion

-This project demonstrates that while recipe ratings are generally high, factors such as ingredient count and preparation time still influence user perception.
-Future work could incorporate textual recipe features or user-level behavior to further improve predictions.
+Recipe ratings are generally high, but ingredient count shows a subtle relationship with user satisfaction.
+Cooking time alone does not strongly influence ratings.
+Future work could incorporate textual recipe features or user review data to further improve predictions.